ltspicer/dxf2gcode.linux.installer/readme.txt

 Then run the installer again.

-Because official dxf2gcode does not run properly under Python 3.10+, the script ask to install the developer version of dxf2gcode.
+Because official dxf2gcode does not run properly under Python 3.10+, the script ask to install a developer version of dxf2gcode.
+If desired, the script can download this automatically.

 Developer versions on